sndpl/msx-c-examples/README.md

 ## MapMap
 Small program that shows primary mapper slot with available memory

+## RSLib
+Small library to communicate with the RS-232-C with a terminal program as example.

+TODO: Terminal hangs after startup

 ## Shooter [WIP]
 My first attempt with MSX-C to create a shooter, needs some heavy refactoring :)

+## Tiny Shell
+Small shell program that lists all .com files that can be excuted (DOS1 and DOS2 version)